remyhonig/elfeed-org/README.md

 [![Travis](https://travis-ci.org/remyhonig/elfeed-org.svg)](https://travis-ci.org/remyhonig/elfeed-org)

-This package is automatically tested for the following combinations of versions, so you can assume =elfeed-org= will work for them.
+This package is automatically tested for the following combinations of versions, so you can assume `elfeed-org` will work for them.

 | org-mode | emacs |
 |----------|-------|